ColoradoSchoolOfMines/wii-track/docs/design.rst

   for data processing.

 - **Edge nodes may be difficult to update.** These embedded devices may be installed in low-bandwidth areas and then possibly not replaced for years.
-If we want to add new features, it would be difficult if computation were done at the edge.
-By pushing all of the processing to Lambda, if we want to update how the data is processed, it is very easy to update the Lambda function.
+  It would be very difficult to add new features if those features required deploying an update to the edge nodes.
+Instead, we do almost all computation in lambda where pushing updates is easy.

 - **Server administration is hard.** AWS Lambda abstracts the server away, so we are able to concentrate on code, not deployment.
 This was great for not only